seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part3-Layouts.md

 }
 ```

-Think of a layout as a reusable application shell.
+Think of a layout as an application shell.

 ---

 # The Root Layout

-Every App Router application must contain exactly one root layout.
+Every App Router application requires exactly one root layout.

 ```text
 app/